ghacks Technology News

 print websites

-If you click the left mouse button the element will be removed.
+The highlighted element is removed when you click the left mouse button.
 You can alternative press the r key to do the same.
 If you have deleted a page element by accident you can get it back by pressing u for undo.
-Other keys of interest are w for making the element wider, n for narrower, d for removing the width limit of the element, l for turning the background color to white, b for black on white text and I for removing everything but the selected element.
-The q key ends the editing mode.
+Other keys of interest are w for making the element wider, n for narrower, d for removing the width limit of the element, l for turning the background color to white, b for black on white text and I for removing all elements but the selected element.
+The q key quits the editing mode.

 Please note that all page elements will reappear if you reload the page or click on a link to open another page.